cytochromewangdong/iftopcolor/README.md

 git clone https://github.com/MenkeTechnologies/iftopcolor.git && cd iftopcolor && ./configure && make && sudo make install
 ```

 ## Should be installed to /usr/local/sbin.
-So make sure this in your PATH.
+So make sure this directory is in your PATH.

 ```sh
 sudo iftop